developer-zebra/developer-zebra-site/src/stagenow/3-1/gettingstarted/index.md

 If only one IP address is available, StageNow selects this.

 If the StageNow system does not have an IP address, the Current IP section of the window displays Not Available.
-This can restrict printing StageNow bar codes or NFC tags.
+This can restrict printing StageNow barcodes or NFC tags.

 If more than one IP address is available and neither is selected, the Current IP section of the window displays Not Selected.
 Click on this section to select the IP address to use for staging.